andmoredev/andmoredev/content/blog/api-cognito-user-password.md

 If you look at the code above it should seem very familiar to what we did in Postman.
 Making a POST request with the necessary headers and body.
 Once you get the response you can do whatever you need with the tokens.

-I've provided 2 examples on how to handle the user credentials for this script to use.
+I've provided 2 examples on how to handle the user credentials for this script to use within a CI/CD pipeline.
 1. Create user programmatically - In this example we are [creating a Cognito user programmatically](https://www.andmore.dev/blog/create-cognito-user-programatically/) and using the credentials to authenticate.
 We do this by setting the values as environment variables using the *>> $GITHUB_ENV* command.
 At the end of the run we delete the user so we don't have an endless amount of orphaned automation users.
 ```yaml
   test-api-with-user-password-auth-inline-create-user: